fandango-fuzzer/fandango/README.md

 ```bash
 make install
 ```
-Please check the original README at /README_ORIGINAL.md further information about the original FANDANGO framework.
+Please check the original README at /README_ORIGINAL.md for further information about the original FANDANGO framework.

 ## Evaluation subjects